 The Adopt a Digger website researches WWI diggers and nurses from the Sunshine Coast region of Queensland (the information is supplied by descendants and volunteers).

-, an indigenous trooper born in Dunwich, was proud to serve for the rights and freedoms of his fellow Australians.
-Horace, an oysterman in Caloundra during the 1930s, was buried in an unmarked grave at Ipswich in 1956.
+, an indigenous man born in Dunwich, served in the Light Horse for the rights and freedoms of his fellow Australians.
+Horace, an oysterman in Caloundra in the 1930s, was buried in an unmarked grave at Ipswich in 1956.
 In 2012 a military service was given to "right the wrongs of the past".

 The Great War 1914-1919